Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques

+Specifically for Power Management flows, the set of expected or actual elapsed times spent in a sleep state or latencies associated to entering or exiting it are among the most relevant timing information useful for root-causing.
+One can model these directly, or as elapsed times between the events notifying start and end of the modeled time intervals: say the latency of entering a sleep state can be modeled as elapsed time between starting and completing transition to that sleep state.
+We note that ordering information between pairs of event occurrences $(e_1, e_2)$ can be derived from the elapsed times $\timet{e_1}{e_2}$: negative elapsed times would indicate that $e_1$ occurs after $e_2$ (which can be in accordance with or against the expected order).

-Work~\cite{BFP06} considers event ordering features for encoding sequential information in another application domain (a social study), and besides it also encodes timing information, such as the age of individuals at the time of occurrence of age related events.
+Work~\cite{billari2006timing} considers event ordering features for encoding sequential information in another application domain (a social study), and besides it also encodes timing information, such as the age of individuals at the time of occurrence of age related events.
 In our use case, this corresponds to associating to each event the elapsed time from the beginning of the flow, extracted from time stamps attached to event occurrences in the logs.
-In an experimental evaluation comparing usefulness of timing, sequential and other information, the authors conclude that the sequential features are the most useful ones for the accuracy of models in their study.
+In an experimental evaluation comparing usefulness of timing, sequential and other information, the authors conclude that the sequential features are the most useful ones for the accuracy of binary classification models in their study.